cvdlab-projects/webvisual/slides/2013-04-18/individuals/riccardi.md

 # Individual task:
 ## Matteo Riccardi
 ### Implementation of a textual U-I JAVASCRIPT console:
+### Implementation of a textual U-I JAVASCRIPT console:
 - Parser  Javascript(along with Luigi Cristiano)
 - CSS
 - Functions and Documentation for WebLar